abdulbadii/rename_batch_emulated_PCRE/README.md

-# PCRE2-controlled rename operation in bulky / globalizing
+# PCRE2-controlled, in bulky rename operation ie. globaling batch process

 requirements:
 Bash, find, sed, mv and pcre2grep, but I renamed pcre2grep to 'gre', get it from: